 The first thing I would recommend before you get started is to download a Google Chrome extension that allows the task recorder to automatically take screen captures during the task recording.

 By default, the task recorder only captures the clicks and does not take screenshots.
 So, when you export the task recording to Microsoft Word it only contains the numbered steps captured in the recording.
-Here is the link for Google Chrome D365 for Finance and Operations Task Recorder.
+Here is the link for Google Chrome Extension D365 for F&O Task Recorder Screenshot and Video.
+You can purchase the license key here.
+This extension also allows video capture as an optional feature.

 Click the “Add to Chrome” button to download the extension.